MKDonnees/myFirstRepo/ReDAIform.md

 9. Link to UCL guidance on recommended long-term storage (to follow)
 10. Useful resources: [HuggingFace](https://huggingface.co/); [GitHub](https://github.com/). [↑](#endnote-ref-9)

-If you need help completing this form, please use MyServices to contact the Research Data Stewards team.
+If you need help completing this form, please use MyServices (link) to contact the Research Data Stewards team.